Motor Mouth Multimedia collaborates with others to tell diverse stories, provide unique perspectives and increase the visibility of important issues.

 Every communications and marketing plan across the commonwealth and the country will include diverse voices and promote positive images of people of color.

-Through a vast collective of creatives of color, Motor Mouth Multimedia assembles the right sized team for efficiency, effectiveness and innovation.
+Through a vast collective of creatives and consultants of color, Motor Mouth Multimedia assembles the right-sized team for efficiency, effectiveness and innovation.

 We collaborate with others: Motor Mouth Multimedia works as a team to create, innovate and communicate.

 We customize communications: Motor Mouth Multimedia crafts custom, not cookie-cutter, communications to meet clients' specific needs.

 We listen and learn: Before giving advice or developing strategies, Motor Mouth Multimedia listens to its clients and learns about the issues at hand.